 Unfair dismissal claims under the NSW workplace relations system are made to the Industrial Relations Commission.
-You can make a claim using the appropriate form on their website.
 Alternatively a registered industrial organisation of which you are a member or entitled to be a member can make the claim on your behalf.

 The claim must be made within 21 days of the dismissal.
 However, only certain kinds of employees can bring unfair dismissal claims.
 Generally, you must be employed in the public sector and either covered by an enterprise agreement or state industrial award or have an annual salary of $133,000 or less.

 You cannot bring an unfair dismissal claim if you are:

 - employed under a contract for less than 6 months,

 - a casual employee who is employed for less than 6 months, or

 Procedure for unfair dismissal in New South Wales